 In the current financial year, the Company has adopted all the amendments that are relevant to its operations and effective for the current financial year.
-Adoption of these amendments in the current financial year had no impact on the Company's consolidated financial statements.
+Except as described below, adoption of these amendments in the current financial year had no impact on the Company's consolidated financial statements.